Name: Nora (female)

 Born: 6 November 2015 in Columbus Zoo, Powell, Ohio, USA

 Current location: Oregon Zoo, Portland, Oregon, USA

 History of captivity:

 - Born in captivity at Columbus Zoo, Powell, Ohio, USA on 6 November 2015

-- Tansferred to Oregon Zoo, Portland, Oegon, USA on 14 September 2016
+- Transferred to Oregon Zoo, Portland, Oregon, USA on 14 September 2016

-- Transferred to Utah’s Hogle Zoo on 19 September 2017
+- Transferred to Utah’s Hogle Zoo, Salt Lake City, Utahon 19 September 2017

 Nora broke the humerus bone in her right front leg in February 2019 whilst playing at Hogle Zoo and received surgery.
 In May 2019 the Zoo reported that Nora was making a good recovery.
 See also this news report published on 20 August 2019.

 See here for a further update from the Zoo on Nora’s progress published on 7 October, 2019 (opens in new window).